 During the last decade, natural gas-fired generation has become the leading fossil-fueled resource, both in the Pacific Northwest and nationally.
 Over 4,700 megawatts of gas-fired generation has been added in the region since 2000.
-Gas-fired generation is relatively flexible and can be used to supply energy, as well as help balance other resources, including wind power.
+Gas-fired generation is relatively flexible and can be used to supply energy and capacity, as well as help balance variable output from other resources, including wind power.

-As it has become a bigger part of the power system, it has also become a significant source of demand on the natural gas pipeline and storage system.
-This has raised issues about using the natural gas system for both direct end users and to fuel electric generation:
+As gas-fired generation has become a bigger part of the power system, it has also become a significant source of demand on the natural gas pipeline and storage system.
+This has raised questions about the adequacy of the natural gas system to serve direct end users and to fuel electric generation: